Tokyo Fashion Subculture: Japanese Streetwear

 Comme des Garcons

 Founded in 1969 by designer Rei Kawakubo, Comme des Garcons has become a household name in the fashion industry.
-Most famous for its take on avant-garde fashion and use of unique silhouettes, over the years the brand expanded and formed other sub-labels including Comme des Garcons Play and Comme des Garcons Homme Plus.
+It’s most famous for its take on avant-garde fashion and use of unique silhouettes.
+Over the years the brand expanded and formed other sub-labels including Comme des Garcons Play and Comme des Garcons Homme Plus.
 Both of which are popular within the streetwear subculture.

-Comme des Garcons Play is one of the more accessible labels in regard to price and is designed for those who prioritize logo-based streetwear.
-The Heart Face logo is instantly recognizable, with many celebrities including Kayne West and Alexa Chung having worn something with the famous Heart Face on.
+Comme des Garcons Play is one of the more accessible labels in regard to price.
+It is designed for those who prioritize logo-based streetwear.
+The Heart Face logo is instantly recognizable.
+Many celebrities including Kayne West and Alexa Chung have worn something with the famous Heart Face on.

 Address: 107-0062, 5 Chome-2-1 Minamiaoyama, Minato City, Tokyo